google/applied-machine-learning-intensive/v2/xx_career_development/08_presenting_with_confidence.md

  <!--
 Here’s one way you can structure your presentation, but feel free to be creative.
 Note that this isn’t a likely a place for data, but I wanted to include it as a method of supporting a main point.

-[If desired, facilitator can share an example presentation before releasing students.]
+*If desired, facilitator can share an example presentation before releasing students.*

-[Flip back to previous slide so those instructions are displayed for students as they work.
-Give students 10 minutes total for this entire exercise, letting them know when they should transition from preparing the presentations to giving them and switching between partners.]
+*Flip back to previous slide so those instructions are displayed for students as they work.
+Give students 10 minutes total for this entire exercise, letting them know when they should transition from preparing the presentations to giving them and switching between partners.*
 -->

 ---

-# Any volunteers?
+# Any Volunteers?

 ![](res/presentconfidence04.jpg)

 <!--

-[After students have presented to their partners and given and received feedback, ask if anyone would like to present to the class.
+*After students have presented to their partners and given and received feedback, ask if anyone would like to present to the class.
 Thank students who volunteer.
-Move on to closing if no one volunteers or if running short on time.]
+Move on to closing if no one volunteers or if running short on time.*

 What was this experience like for you?
 Which of the best practices we went over were difficult to apply?
 What did you or your partner do particularly well?
 What would you work to improve if you gave this presentation again?
 -->